mcqueenjordan/mcqueenjordan.github.io/_thought/documentation-should-be-high-level.md

 ---
 layout: thought
-title: "Documentation Should be High-Level"
+title: "Documentation should be high-level"
 subtitle: "Keep your documentation legible and sustainable"
 category: post
 topics: ["software engineering", "process"]